Melanie McKenzie – Founder

 Melanie feels privileged to sit on several Queensland state boards and consult on Maternity projects.
 “It is a lovely reminder of how the support blanket for these families is growing and their needs are being understood and reinforced,” she says.

-Tracey Barker’s daughter Lily suffered an extreme risk pregnancy and lost her son Jaxon when he was still born.
+Tracey Ralston’s daughter Lily suffered an extreme risk pregnancy and lost her son Jaxon when he was still born.
 Tracey very nearly lost Lily due to complications and she underwent lifesaving surgery.

 After Jaxon was born, their lives were shattered.
 According to Tracey, “We are strong, healthy, capable, and close loving family.
 This was something we never imagined happening to our family.”